organix/pijFORTHos/README.md

 A simple [bootloader](/doc/bootload.md#bootloader) is built in, supporting XMODEM uploads of new bare-metal kernel images.

-The interpreter uses the RPi serial console (115200 baud, 8 data bits, no parity, 1 stop bit).
+The interpreter uses the Raspberry Pi serial console (115200 baud, 8 data bits, no parity, 1 stop bit).
-If you have _pijFORTHos_ on an SD card in the RPi, you can connect it to another machine (even another RPi) using a [USB-to-Serial cable](http://www.adafruit.com/products/954).
+If you have _pijFORTHos_ on an SD card in the Raspberry Pi, you can connect it to another machine (even another Raspberry Pi) using a [USB-to-Serial cable](http://www.adafruit.com/products/954).
-When the RPi is powered on (I provide power through the cable), a terminal program on the host machine allows access to the FORTH console.
+When the Raspberry Pi is powered on (I provide power through the cable), a terminal program on the host machine allows access to the FORTH console.

 ## Build and run instructions

-_**NOTE**: HEAD is in active development, for a stable version the latest release is recommended._
+_**NOTE**: HEAD is in active development.
+For a stable version the latest release is recommended._

-If you are building on the RPi, just type:
+If you are building on the Raspberry Pi, just type:

     $ make clean all